 To make a photograph with a walking person perfectly sharp, you will need a shutter speed of at least 1/125 or faster.
 Of course, the direction and the distance will also affect the required shutter speed.

-In general, shutter speed of at least 1/250 will do the job, but sometimes waves can move much faster, especially if they are big enough.
+In general, a shutter speed of at least 1/250 will do the job, but sometimes waves can move much faster, especially if they are big enough.
 Also, the more you zoom in, the faster shutter you need.
 Please refer below to the next chart for the water shutter speed chart.

 Sports differ in the amount of action.
 You won’t need a super fast shutter for some moderately old golf player, for instance.
 1/500 – 1/1000 is a good starting point for any sport.